jaffarsadhik/SimpleChatBotAboutMe/README.md

 # SimpleChatBotAboutMe
-This is a Simple Chat Bot which provides information about me
+This is a Simple Chat Bot which provides information about me which uses neural networks to process information